 The forest tracts we’re finding are relatively modest in size, typically ranging from 100 to 200 hectares.
 While much of Québec’s forest landscape has undergone at least one cycle of industrial harvesting — and in many regions, a second — certain pockets have been spared.
 These areas were often left due to challenging topography, limited accessibility, or low commercial value, and are now rare fragments of pre-industrial forest conditions.

 Most of the forest sites we’re working to protect are within a temperate deciduous forest region recognized for its unique biodiversity, complex food web, and ecological resilience.
-These forests are dominated by long-lived, shade-tolerant hardwood species such as sugar maple and yellow birch which, under optimal conditions, can attain ages of 300 to 400 years.
+These forests are dominated by long-lived, shade-tolerant species such as sugar maple, yellow birch, beech and hemlock, which under optimal conditions, can attain ages of 300 to 400 years.

 Despite what you might think, old growth forests can sometimes be surprisingly close to civilization.
 For example, we’ve found one near Lake Tucker in the Poisson Blanc region.
 If you know of a tract of public land over 50 hectares, composed primarily of sugar maple or yellow birch — or even eastern hemlock which is another long-lived species that sometimes escapes harvesting — we’d love to hear from you.